RebeccaVandeWater/fs-journal/journal/06/questions.md

 10. What is the Vue method used to create watchable objects such as `state` or `AppState`?

-  > reactive() creates listeners and emitters to watchable objects.
+  > computed() creates listeners and emitters to watchable objects.
 This takes out the need to add these ourselves with AppState.on() or AppState.emit().
+Watcheffect has the same purpose, but can also work as a function to set values.